Better Me

 As the sun begins to set, have you noticed changes in a loved one’s behavior?
 For people with Alzheimer’s disease and other forms of dementia, it’s not uncommon to experience unpredictable agitation and confusion during this time of day.

 Sundowner’s syndrome, also called sundowning or late-day confusion, is a group of symptoms that occur in someone with memory loss that can start around late afternoon and continue into the night.
-It can cause increased confusion, disorientation, anxiety, agitation, pacing and even wandering.
+It can cause increased confusion, disorientation, anxiety, agitation, sleep problems, pacing and even wandering.

 “We know that most people with dementia will experience behavioral symptoms during the course of their disease, particularly during the moderate stage of Alzheimer’s disease and earlier in other types of dementia,” said Lori Nisson, a licensed clinical social worker and Family and Community services director at Banner Alzheimer’s Institute and Banner Sun Health Research Institute.
 “They are working much harder to complete tasks and activities that used to come easily to them, so they are expending more energy and can wear out easily as the day progresses.”